mikefromd/GPC5L05-main/README.md

 ## An Introductory Course to MAX

-In the next sessions we will follow along a 20 lesson introduction to MAX that cover the basic objects of MAX.
+In the next sessions we will follow along a 20 lesson introduction to MAX that covers the basic objects of MAX.

-**MAX** here can have two meanings:
+**MAX** here can have two different meanings:
 - It is the name of the overall application comprising all control, audio, and video functionalities.
 MAX is now in version 8.
 So if I talk about the application, I will use **MAX 8**.
 - MAX is also the name of the control objects and how they can be patched (linked) to do things.

+### A Quick Overview of MAX 8:

+ **Objects** provide all the functionality in MAX, they "do things".
+They are represented by boxes, some of them ready-made, some of them need to be defined by typing their name inside an object box.
+You make things happening by **patching** these objects using **patch cords**.
+You do so by connecting an **outlet** with a mathching **inlet**.
+When hovering over the dots representing the inlets and outlets at the top and bottom of an object you see a pop-up text explaining what the inputs and outputs are for.

-### We will introduce three types of objects within MAX 8:
+#### We will use three families or types of objects within MAX 8:

-1. MAX objects control a patch (patch := a MAX 8 program).
-You can also use MAX only to make music and sounds with MIDI.
+1. **MAX objects** make up and control a patch (**patch** := a MAX 8 program).
+You can also use *MAX only* to make music and sounds with MIDI.
 MAX objects are the default objects.
-2. MSP objects create sound and music by generating, manipulating and mixing electronic sounds.
-A syntheziser is an example for an instrument that make use of this technique.
+2. **MSP objects** help to make sound and music by generating, manipulating and mixing audio signals.
+A syntheziser is an example for an instrument that make use of this techniques.
 You can recognize MSP objects by the `...~` (tilde) symbol at the end of their name.
-3. Jitter objects create and manipulate video content.
+3. **Jitter objects** create and manipulate video content.
 You recognize them as their names start with `jit. ...`.

 Each of these types of objects comes along with dedicated types of patch cords.
 They do not mix, so a MAX patchcord cannot carry  Jitter video data and in most cases you need special "translater" objects to link objects of different types.